Topi: Taxonomy and range

 In 1910, the Spanish professor Ángel Cabrera described a new species, Damaliscus phalius, also from the Uasin-Gishu plateau, on account of the face mask, normally dark-coloured, being whitish, like a bontebok.
 This taxon was described from a skull and a photograph of the slain animal, procured by the sportsman Ricardo de la Huerta, who described to the professor a great herd of this species, and that he saw it in two locations.
 The natives also assured him that the Teddy Roosevelt hunting party had also already come across the same herd.
 If this was indeed the case, when in 1914 in the United States his book on the matter was published, he explained that such a whitish face was a mere variation, seen uncommonly among a herd of otherwise normal topi.
 Upon examining a set of thirty specimens from the wider region in the American collection, he described how a number of them had some varying amount of whitish hairs, albeit not across the entire face.

 According to the 2005 definition of D. korrigum jimela, topi can be found in the following countries: Democratic Republic of the Congo, Kenya, Rwanda, Tanzania, and Uganda.
 The species is regionally extinct in Burundi.
 The 2011 definition of D. jimela restricted it to the Serengeti subpopulation.
 D. ugandae occurred in Uganda and the Lake Rukwa population was considered D. eurus.
 It is unclear what the small intervening populations were supposed to be.
 Data given in the same 2011 book which recognised all these species show that D. jimela, D. ugandae, D. eurus and D. topi are all morphologically indistinguishable, aside from a single characteristic used to recognise these species: the subjective hair colour of a limited number of skins.

 Description

 The hair colour of the pelage may vary across the different geographic subpopulations, being darker or lighter (see photos).

 This subspecies has horns with a shape that gives the effect of the space between them having a lyrate profile when seen from a certain angle, as opposed to lunate, which is seen in the sassaby subspecies found to the south: D. lunatus lunatus and D. lunatus superstes.
-It is in principal indistinguishable from D. lunatus topi, the topi population found to the east along the coasts.
+It is in principle indistinguishable from D. lunatus topi, the topi population found to the east along the coasts.
 A hartebeest also has lyrate horns, but these are sharper angled.